 Your best option: Habanero pepper

 If your goal is to find a substitute that’ll bring a similar level of heat to the recipe, then the habanero pepper is your best bet.
 In fact, the habanero and the scotch bonnet are close cousins.
 They both range from 100,000 to 350,000 on the Scoville scale, with the biggest difference coming from the overall sweetness.
-Habaneros aren’t as fruity sweet as scotch bonnets are.
+Habaneros aren’t quite as fruity sweet as scotch bonnets are.
 There is a fruitiness to habaneros, yes, but not as pronounced as a scotch bonnet.

 Easiest to find: Jalapeño or serrano peppers